ViViDboarder/docker-rpi-homebridge/README.md

 If you want a little more control, you can use any of the make targets:

 ```
 make build          # builds a new image
 make run            # builds and runs container using same parameters as compose
 make shell          # builds and runs an interractive container
 make tag            # tags image to be pushed to docker hub
 make push           # pushes image to docker hub
+make unshrinkwrap   # clears npm-shrinkwrap.json so the next build will use latest
+make shrinkwrap     # generates npm-shrinkwrap.json to pin versions
+make arm            # modifies Dockerfile for building against arm
 ```

+## Multi-arch
+This project is capable of being compiled on arm or cross-built on an x86 machine.
+There is some trickiness involved in this, so here's the description broken down by platform.
+High level, the `cross-build-start` cannot be present when building on arm.
+When running the built image, a non-arm system needs to have `qemu-arm-static` mounted as a volume.
+The `Makefile` tries to automate this a bit.

+### arm (Raspberry Pi)
+The default is to support building on Docker Hub and not a Raspberry Pi.
+Unfortunately, `cross-build-start` will fail to run on an arm machine.

+To build or shrinkwrap, just add `arm` to your make command.
+Eg. `make arm build shrinkwrap`.
+This will modify the `Dockerfile` to comment out the cross-build commands.
+If contributing changes back upstream, do not commit this change!

+### Linux x86
+Building can be done by directly running `make build`.
+If you want to run image, you need to install `qemu qemu-user qemu-user-static`.
+After that you should be able to run `make shrinkwrap or make shell`.

+### macOS
+Docker for Mac actually supports running arm binaries.
+So that's cool!
+To make things simple, you should follow the arm instructions.

+## Development
+Follow the instructions above for how to run on your architechture.
+Also, be sure to not commit commented out `cross-build-*` lines as those are necessary for Docker Hub to build.

+### Bumping version numbers
+This is most easily done by updating `package.json` and then running `make unshrinkwrap shrinkwrap`.
+That should force a reinstallation of all node packages and then provide you with an updated `npm-shrinkwrap.json` file to commit.

 ## Issues?
 Feel free to report any issues you're having getting this to run on [Github](https://github.com/ViViDboarder/docker-rpi-homebridge/issues)